mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "My people are still here.
 Drugged and enslaved.
 I can't go back to being a doctor.
 This is where I belong - in the dark, making a home for the forgotten."

-"That's quite noble of you," Kip said.
+"That's quite noble of you," Kipnu said.

 "I came back because this is my home.
 Every member of my tribe had a bond to the entire tribe.
 Raising children, falling in love, building the village – everything was done with tremendous trust in the entire tribe.
 We accepted our divisions and our arguments and despite them, we accomplished so many things."